openearth/aeolis-python/docs/user/model_setup.rst

 Masks (tide, wave, and runup)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Masks (e.g., ``mask_tide``, ``mask_wave``, ``mask_runup``) can be used to spatially modify or fix boundary conditions across the domain.
-This is particularly useful when landward elevations are lower than the water level but remain dry, or when water bodies are disconnected from the offshore (such as a barrier island system where inland water experiences no tidal or wave action).
+Masks (e.g., ``mask_tide``, ``mask_wave``, ``mask_runup``) can be used to spatially modify boundary conditions.
+This is particularly useful when landward elevations are lower than the offshore water level but remain dry, or when water bodies are disconnected from the offshore (such as a barrier island system where inland water experiences no tidal or wave action).

 Masks utilize complex numbers to apply both a scaling multiplier and a static offset to the boundary condition, following the logic: ``Applied Value = (Real Value * Boundary Value) + Complex Value``.

-To pass the actual boundary value normally, a simple real value of ``1`` is sufficient.
 To completely zero out the boundary value in a specific area (e.g., no waves inland), use ``0``.
 To set a fixed static value regardless of the incoming boundary condition (e.g., an inland lake permanently fixed at +2m water level), use a complex value such as ``0 + 2j``.

 Example Python script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^